ziga11/TINR/README.md

 # TINR
-A simple 2D game inspired by the old game `Miscrits: World of Creatures` made in C# using the framework MonoGame.
+A simple 2D game, implemented in 1-2 months using C# with the MonoGame framework.
+Its inspired by the old game `Miscrits: World of Creatures`.

 The bin file is also included because it has JSON files which include positions of sprites in the photo atlas.